claygod/transaction/README.md

 - A unit can be a customer, a company, etc.
 - A unit can have many accounts (accounts are called a string variable)
-- A unit can not be deleted if at least one of its accounts is not zero
+- A unit cannot be deleted if at least one of its accounts is not zero
 - If a unit receives a certain amount for a nonexistent account, such an account will be created

 ### Account